 When looking to buy new computer hardware or a console, one of the things that come up is probably the resolution.
 The visual capacity to display a predetermined number of pixels on a monitor or TV screen is known as game resolution.
-When picking the ideal gaming monitor, there are several different resolutions available that may be measured in pixels.
+When picking the ideal gaming monitor, several different resolutions may be measured in pixels.
 The clarity and sharpness of an image will increase with the number of pixels in the resolution.

 Various gaming resolutions